-Canada will not rule out border closures, medical officer says time running out
+Canada will not rule out border closures; medical officer urges strong action against outbreak

 Asked whether foreign visitors might be obliged to go into isolation, Trudeau replied: “We are considering everything.”

-The Liberal government will make significant fiscal announcements early next week to help those hit by the outbreak, he added.

-Trudeau, asked about instances of people hoarding foodstuffs and toilet paper, said supply chains were intact.
+When pressed about instances of people hoarding foodstuffs and toilet paper, he insisted supply chains were intact.

 “Not panicking about anything is going to be really important,” he said.

-Reporting by David Ljunggren; Editing by Lisa Shumaker and Diane Craft
+Reporting by David Ljunggren; Additional reporting by Steve Scherer in Ottawa; Editing by Diane Craft and Peter Cooney